 Any student wishing to prepare for careers teaching in PreK-12 setting may do so by selecting the minor in teacher education in conjunction with a major appropriate to the areas in which he/she wishes to teach.
 Students who complete the program successfully work with the Registrar to apply for licensure by completing the forms that can be obtained from the Registrar’s Office, paying a fee, and returning his/her application to the Registrar at Ferrum College.

--That the teacher candidate will gain expertise in creating, facilitating, and evaluating meaningful, developmentally appropriate learning exercises with students.
+-gain expertise in creating, facilitating, and evaluating meaningful, developmentally appropriate learning exercises with students.

--That each teacher candidate will construct a world view of teaching and learning through the acquisition of an historical, theoretical, and philosophical context for analysis and decision-making.
+-construct a world view of teaching and learning through the acquisition of an historical, theoretical, and philosophical context for analysis and decision-making.

--That the teacher candidate will display a commitment to professional standards, responsible behavior, and a collaborative stance towards peers.
+-display a commitment to professional standards, responsible behavior, and a collaborative stance towards peers.
 The commitment is reflected in the following:

 - Actions based upon informed decisions predicated on research about effective teaching and actual field experiences.

 - The utilization of a continuing self-assessment and professional development process.

 - The tendency to access and incorporate a wide variety of resources into one’s teaching.

 - all students can be reached and all students can learn;